 In this case, the original paperwork showing the transfer could not be located.
 Many banks use a company called Mortgage Electronic Registration Systems (“MERS”) to keep the transfer records.
 Unfortunately, MERS has been both overwhelmed by the sheer volume of home foreclosure and plagued with internal problems.

-Although the trial judge relied on a photocopied, uncertified assignment provided by MERS.
+Like many courts, the trial judge in the Carlsens’ case relied on a photocopied, uncertified assignment provided by MERS.
 Not good enough said the appeals court.

 Aurora next relied on one of its employees who testified that the assignment made them the holder of the note and entitled to foreclose.
 Like the “robosigners” elsewhere in the country, Aurora’s witness could not say that she had reviewed the original assignment or if it even exists.

-What should you do if you receive a foreclosure notice?
-Hire a lawyer.
-The money you spend could keep you in house for months or even years.
+The money you spend on a lawyer could keep you in house for months or even years.
 In a few cases, courts have simply dismissed the foreclosure action completely.
-It’s hard to raise money for a lawyer when things are tight but you may save much, much more in the long run
+It’s hard to raise money for a lawyer when things are tight but you may save much, much more in the long run.

 Mahany Law is a full service law firm offering commercial and industrial foreclosure defense throughout the United States.
 We regret we cannot assist in residential foreclosures or loan modifications.

 We also actively represent whistleblowers working for mortgage companies, including Nationstar (Mr. Cooper).
 If you have knowledge of wrongdoing, give us a call.
 Whistleblowers with inside information may be entitled to collect a reward from the government.
 For more information on our whistleblower practice, visit our False Claims Act whistleblower FAQ information page.

 If you have a commercial case or believe you qualify as a whistleblower, contact us online or by email at .